 Different levels of monitoring and measurement related to energy consumption and efficiency bring more support in energy efficiency and energy saving.
-In this section, monitoring and measurement related to energy consumption and efficiency include network functions under NPN condition and also all kinds of NG-RAN deployment scenarios.
+In this section, monitoring and measurement related to energy consumption and efficiency include network functions in NPN and also all kinds of NG-RAN deployment scenarios.